AAMIR22/MySQL/README.md

 # 01-DDL Commands SchoolDatabase

 This project demonstrates various Data Definition Language (DDL) commands such as CREATE, ALTER, DROP, RENAME, and TRUNCATE on a database named `School`.
-The operations are performed on a table named `STUDENT` with the following fields:
+The operations are performed on a table named `STUDENTS` with the following fields:
 - `Roll_No`
 - `Name`
 - `Marks`